12 Types of Tenses with Examples

 • He will be present in the examination hall.

-Let us see the different forms of Future Indefinite Tense:
+Let us see the different forms of the Future Indefinite Tense:

 AffirmativeInterrogative Negative